KunalSahal/CSI_KunalSahal/kunal_sahal_assignments/Week7/README.md

 3. Make your changes
 4. Submit a pull request

-## Contact

-- Email: [your-email@example.com]
-- LinkedIn: [your-linkedin-profile]
-- GitHub: [your-github-username]

-## Acknowledgments

-Special thanks to:
-- Streamlit team for making web deployment so easy
-- scikit-learn contributors for excellent ML libraries
-- My mentors for guidance and support
-- Online tutorials that helped me learn Streamlit

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ---

 *Built by a data science intern learning Streamlit for the first time.*